moikot/djson/README.md

 ### Values conversion

-DJSON parser attempts to convert strings you provide into different types.
-For example, string `"true"` will be automatically converted to a Boolean value `true`, and `key=true` string will be deserialized into:
+`MergeValue` always attempts to convert strings you provide into different types.
+For example, value `"true"` will be automatically converted to a Boolean value `true`, and `key=true` string will be deserialized into:
 ```go
 map[string]interface{}{
   "key": true,
 },
 ```

-In order to supress the automatic conversion, you can enclose a value you provide into single quotes like `key='true'`, so that the value can escape the conversion.
+In order to suppress the automatic conversion, you can use `AppendString` instead and the result will be:
 ```go
 map[string]interface{}{
   "key": "true",